openrightsgroup/OrgProbe/README.md

 On Startup:

 * Retrieve API config from Middleware, unless overridden locally.
-* Determine own IP address via call to Middleware, and hence  determine likely.
+* Determine own IP address via call to Middleware, and hence  determine likely ISP.
-  ISP.
 If this can't be determined then it should be overridden manually in the configuration.
 * Run self test using a list of known available and known blocked sites for